-Some of the most frequently asked questions our doctors in Glendale hear about are the ins and outs of sedation dentistry – specifically, when is the right time to use that type of medicine.
+Some of the most frequently asked questions our doctors in Pasadena hear about are the ins and outs of sedation dentistry – specifically, when is the right time to use that type of medicine.

 The correct answer to this question, is, actually, anytime a patient may feel like they need it.
-Sedation dentistry in Glendale is not only meant for one specific person or type of situation.
+Sedation dentistry in Pasadena is not only meant for one specific person or type of situation.
 The reality is that, for many people, going to the dentist is absolutely at the top of their list of fears, and part of the dentist’s job is to make each and every one of their patients feel as comfortable as possible.

-A patient should never, at any point in time, be nervous about asking their dentist in Glendale, including our doctors, about the many different ways in which sedation dentistry can help them.
+A patient should never, at any point in time, be nervous about asking their dentist in Pasadena, including our doctors, about the many different ways in which sedation dentistry can help them.
 So, what are the most common instances in which sedation dentistry is likely to be used?

 General Fear of Dental Procedures